adithyaov/adithyaov.github.io/about.markdown

 ([Github](https://github.com/adithyaov/online_voting) | Ongoing)

 - An online voting application with the main motto of anonymity and security.
-- Using the RSA (RivestShamirAdleman) blind signatures for veriﬁcation of the vote.
+- Using the RSA blind signatures for verification of the vote.
 - Back-end and the Blind Signatures implemented using Golang
 - Currently building the front-end using ReasonML (strictly typed functional programming which compiles to Javascript)

 **Eﬃcient Parking Allocation - India Singapore Hackathon** ([Github](https://github.com/adithyaov/eﬃcient-parking-allocation))

-- An eﬃcient automated parking allocation system built during 36 hours of continuous coding.
+- An efficient automated parking allocation system built during 36 hours of continuous coding.
 - Used OpenCV for image stitching and detecting the location of the vehicle.
-- Used a norm 2 diﬃng algorithm to check the existence of the vehicle routinely.
+- Used a norm 2 diffing algorithm to check the existence of the vehicle routinely.

 **General Scheduler - Smart India Hackathon** ([Github](https://github.com/adithyaov/general-scheduler))